Add Windows XP

 ‘Secret’ XP Setup Function Keys

-Three keys can be used when Setup is loading and when you are prompted to press the F6 function key to install third-party small computer system interface (SCSI) and host controller drivers:
+Three keys can be used when Setup is loading and displays ‘Windows Setup’ and you are prompted to press the F6 function key to install third-party small computer system interface (SCSI) and host controller drivers:

 • F5 – For computer type or hardware abstraction layer (HAL) selection (may fix power-off issues during Setup.exe – Step 1)